Blowing Rock Town Council discusses drainage project, approves Art in the Park application through 2025

 BLOWING ROCK — The Blowing Rock Town Council discussed several community matters during its regular meeting on Aug.
-11, including installing storm water drainage along.
+11, including installing storm water drainage along Chestnut Drive and Morris Street.
 Due to COVID-19, the meeting took place via Zoom and community members could stream it from the town’s YouTube channel, with only town council members, Town Manager Shane Fox, Town Clerk Hilari Hubner and Blowing Rock Planning Director Kevin Rothrock in the council chambers.

-During the meeting, Doug McGill of McGill Associates in Hickory presented the council with five options to remedy the overflow storm water, which are identified as segments.
-Each solution has various functions, benefits and costs, according to McGill.
+During the meeting, Doug Chapman of McGill Associates in Hickory presented the council with five options to remedy the overflow storm water, which are identified as segments.
+Each solution has various functions, benefits and costs, according to Chapman.

-Segment 1, located to the east of St. Mary’s of the Hills Church, would collect overflow storm water and direct it into the established drainage system under Main Street.

-Segment 2, which stretches from Morris Street to the south of Henkle, would collect water along Chestnut Drive, from Morris Street to the north entrance of the former hospital site and convey the drainage to the ditch along Morris Street.

 The total cost of the storm drainage improvements laid out during the council meeting would be $283,000.